How Microsoft Is Helping Today’s Youth

 February 25, 2016

 Empowering the Creators of Tomorrow

-“Women made up nearly 60% of the US professional workforce in 2014.
+“Women made up nearly 60 percent of the US professional workforce in 2014.
 So how come they only make up one quarter of computer science jobs?”
 Microsoft had that same question.
 Join Julie Moran and The Balancing Act for a very special “Be The Change” initiative.
 YouthSpark is Microsoft Corporation’s global initiative to increase access for all youth to learn computer science, and it includes amazing programs to help girls around the world gain access to technology skills and resources.
 YouthSpark’s goal isn’t just creating computer scientists and software engineers.
-Giving girls and other underserved young people the opportunity to develop computational thinking and problem solving skills helps them not only to more effectively USE technology, but to actually become the CREATORS of tomorrow.
+Giving girls and other underserved young people the opportunity to develop computational thinking and problem solving skills helps them not only to more effectively use technology, but to actually become the creators of tomorrow.

 Bringing the best tips from the experts in Atlanta in business, beauty, wealth management, child healthcare, car shopping, and more.
 Each year, Atlanta’s Women’s Entrepreneurship Initiative selects 15 local female entrepreneurs for a 15-month business training program.
 We meet women who have grown their companies, created jobs, and broke through the glass ceiling.
 With some […]

 iMCD is the deadliest subtype of Castleman disease.
 Approximately one third of patients die within five years of diagnosis, and another third die within 10 years if not treated.

 There are no effective treatment options for people with unresectable or metastatic chondrosarcoma despite many attempts by multiple pharmaceutical companies over the past few decades.